JustinHuang05/CXRML_Classifier/ML-WS/infra/README.md

 2. **Update `main.tf`**:
    - Set the `bucket` in the `backend "gcs"` block to your GCS bucket name.
    - Update the GitHub owner and repo name in the `google_cloudbuild_trigger` resource.
+   - Add the GitHub connection name from step 5 above.

 ## GitHub Actions Setup